coredns/coredns/plugin/cache/README.md

   **DURATION** defaults to 1m.
 Prefetching will happen when the TTL drops below **PERCENTAGE**, which defaults to `10%`, or latest 1 second before TTL expiration.
 Values should be in the range `[10%, 90%]`.
   Note the percent sign is mandatory. **PERCENTAGE** is treated as an `int`.
+* `serve_expired`, when set to yes, it will serve expired responses from cache when there are no healthy upstream backends.
+The responses have a TTL of 0.  **DURATION** is how far back to consider stale responses as fresh.
+The default is: 'serve\_expired no 1h'.
+Hint: the bigger the **CAPACITY** the more expired responses there will be in the cache.

 ## Capacity and Eviction